3dlg-hcvc/Comp3DSceneGen/README.md

 ```

 ## Acknowledgements
-This work was funded in part by the Sony Research Award Program, a CIFAR AI Chair, a Canada Research Chair, NSERC Discovery Grants, and enabled by support from the [Digital Research Alliance of Canada](https://alliancecan.ca/).
+This work was funded in part by a CIFAR AI Chair, a Canada Research Chair, and NSERC Discovery Grants.